 Over the past decade, I’ve managed to sell a lot of properties without the assistance of a real estate agent.
-These were properties I owned and was selling in my limited capacity as a real estate investor.
+These were properties I owned and sold in my limited capacity as a real estate investor.

-After going through the selling process time and time again, I’ve learned that there are some fundamental principles that can have an enormous impact on how quickly a property ends up selling.
+After going through the selling process time and time again, I’ve learned a few fundamental principles that can have an enormous impact on how quickly a property ends up selling.

 When you wrap your mind around these ideas, you will start selling properties faster than you ever thought possible.